-On a scale of 1-10 with 10 being the best, please give an honest evaluation of your team's competitiveness or- No Idea Has this team played together in the past?
-YES N 0 If YES, how many years?
-What was the team's division and record last year?
-Does your team have any players playing down?
-YES NO O Does your team have any players playing up?
-YES NO D How many times per week will you practice?
+an honest evaluation of your team's competitiveness or- No Idea Has this team played together in the past?
+YES NO If YES, how many years?
+What was the team's division and record last year? - Does your team have any players playing down?
+YES NO Does your team have any players playing up?
+YES NO - How many times per week will you practice?
 Have you already begun practicing?
-YES N 0 If yes, what was the date of your 1st practice?
-Players are old for their grade (been grey shirted) YES NO MAYBE - Please select the division your team wor uld mos t likely fall into: COMPETITIVE: An above average team, usually positions by a coach and/or parent representative.
-The around much and only certain players will be touching winning is more important than development of all players. e team to the team will not r nove players RECREATIONAL: Fun is the name of the game in aiming to improve their skills but not wishing to play to focus on education and development of each player in that all players will get to play different positions and every game, winning or losing will not matter.
-Fun and cough con every parts all playe mpetition. position. ers get to on.
-These tear Coach pledge ouches during ms es TWEENER : In between the two above and the needed. league can plac e team where
+YES NO If yes, what was the date of your 1st practice?
+Players are old for their grade (been grey shirted) YES NO MAYBE Please select the division your team wou uld most t likely fall into: COMPETITIVE: An above average team, usually positions by a coach.
+The coach will not move players RECREATIONAL: Fun is the name of the game in n this lev el generally are t eams aiming to improve their skills but not wishing to play t focus on education and development of each player in that all players will get to play different positions and every game, winning or losing will not matter.
+Fun and n every p all playe osition.
+Coach pled rs get touches durir ges TWEENER : In between the two above and the needed. league c an place team whe ere